sage-code/maj/numerals.md

 ## Level 1

-* First 9 numbers from one to nine are finalized with vowel;
+* First 9 numbers from one to nine are finalized with vowel "a";
-* Each small number has a corresponding prefix;
+* Each small number has a corresponding prefix using two letters;
-* Firs letter nyl and last dyz are terminated with consonant.
+* Firs number: nil and last: cen are terminated with consonant.

 **Ten = cen**